LeandroDQuevedo/Financial-App/README.md

 This is not a finished product, but a growing project aimed at continuous learning.
 Whether it's Flask blueprints, template inheritance, or Docker environments — every piece is meant to teach and improve.

 🤝 Contributing

-Contributions, suggestions and feedback are more than welcome!
+dContributions, suggestions and feedback are more than welcome!

 Feel free to: